FrancisCrickInstitute/dm3d-pages/autodetecting.md

 The automatic tracking routine provided is very naive, but it can be useful for finding errors in the detection, or finding cells that are ambiguous in one frame but discernible in another.

+To start a completely new tracking

+    controls.autoTrackFromScratch()

+To only track cells that are not part of any track.

+    controls.trackAvailableTracks()